 24. University of North Dakota, Online & Distance Education

-(Grand Rapids, North Dakota)
+(Grand Forks, North Dakota)

 University of North Dakota (UND), a public research university, provides a variety of specialized and professional programs.